 Set realistic expectations based on the kind of sectors that you intend to enter.

-# 3 Your Qualification, Experience & Network
+# 3 Salary Guides Don’t Consider Your Qualification, Experience & Network

 Here’s a simple litmus test to ask yourself: Can you think of at least one employer who will be interested to hire you once you graduate?

-If your answer is “no” (which is what many of you may find yourself saying),then it’s fair to expect that you will have a harder time compared to your peers in finding an ideal job.
+If your answer is “no” (which is what many of you may find yourself saying), then it’s fair to expect that you will have a harder time compared to your peers in finding an ideal job.

-But there is nothing wrong in that.
+But there is nothing wrong with that.
 You are young and it makes sense that you will spend your first few years trying to figure out what you want to do in the long-run.
 Everyone starts from somewhere and being a fresh graduate means employers would be more willing to give you a chance to prove yourself.
 Getting experience in the sector that you are interested to join should be your main objective, as opposed to what your starting salary is going to be.